wilhelmagren/gromp/README.md

 # One of the default handlers parses the HTTP response as a JSON
 # dictionary, see all available attributes for the object at the
-# Riot Games API documentation, https://developer.riotgames.com/apis
+# Riot Games API documentation https://developer.riotgames.com/apis
 summoner = hook.summoner.by_name('1 900 976 JUICE')

 # We can also get the summoner if we know the encrypted